Saturday, 20 March 2010

 3. Cease dependence on inspection to achieve quality.
 Eliminate the need for inspection on a mass basis by building quality into the product in the first place.

+4. End the practice of awarding business on the basis of price tag.
+Instead, minimize total cost.
 5. Move towards a single supplier for any one item, on a long-term relationship of loyalty and trust.

 Improve constantly and forever the system of production and service, to improve quality and productivity, and thus constantly decrease cost.